Frontend Development Introduction for AI Era

 React and Vue solve similar problems.
 Which one to use depends on your habits and the needs of your project.

-If React and Vue are front-end frameworks, what is Next.js?
+If React and Vue are front-end frameworks, then what is Next.js?
 How is it related to React?

 Next.js is a full-stack framework built on top of React.
-React only helps you build UI, but to make a complete app you also need routing (page navigation), server-side rendering (SEO), API routes (backend interfaces), code splitting (faster loading), image optimization, and more.
+React only handles building the UI, but to make a real app, you still need features like routing (for navigating pages), server-side rendering (for SEO), API routing (for backend endpoints), code splitting (for faster loading), image optimization, and more.

-Next.js uses file-based routing—your folder structure is your routing structure:
+Next.js uses file-based routing.
+The folder structure matches your routes:

 my-nextjs-app/